bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # The `TLS_AES_(128/256)_SHA256_SIV` Cipher Suites {#aes-sha2-siv}

-The Pseudorandom cTLS extension is sufficient to enable a fully pseudorandom bitstream and prevent protocol confusion attacks in the handshake messages, but it does not prevent confusion attacks using the encrypted messages.
-Much of the output is the original AEAD ciphertext, which could be controlled by an adversary in this threat model.
+The Pseudorandom cTLS extension is sufficient to render the bitstream pseudorandom to a third party when both peers are operating correctly.
+However, if a malicious client or server can coerce its peer into sending particular plaintext (as is common in web browsers), it can choose plaintext with knowledge of the encryption keys, in order to produce ciphertext that has visible structure to a third party.
+This technique can be used to mount protocol confusion attacks {{SLIPSTREAM}}.

+This attack is particularly straightforward when using the AES-GCM or ChaCha20-Poly1305 cipher suites, as much of the ciphertext is encrypted by XOR with a stream cipher.
+A malicious peer in this threat model can choose desired ciphertext, encrypt it with that keystream to produce the plaintext, and rely on the other peer's encryption stage to reverse the encryption and reveal the desired ciphertext.

 As a defense for this threat model, this draft introduces the `TLS_AES_(128/256)_SHA256_SIV` cipher suites.
 These cipher suites provide an AEAD algorithm {{!RFC5116}} with `K_LEN = 16` or `32`, `N_MIN = 0`, `N_MAX = 255`, and `A_MAX = P_MAX = infinity`.
 They employ a Synthetic Initialization Vector construction, similar to SIV-AES {{?RFC5297}} and AES-GCM-SIV {{?RFC8452}} but using HMAC-SHA256 {{!RFC2104}} as the MAC.
 We call this AEAD family "AES-SHA2-SIV".